MagicDuck/grug-far.nvim/README.md

 Error messages from ripgrep when entering invalid flags and so on are displayed to guide you along.

-_Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results due to UI considering it just a search when there replace string is empty.
-If you would like to see the actual replacement in the results are, add `--replace=` to the flags.
+_Note:_ When replacing matches with the empty string, you will be prompted to confirm, as the change is not visible in the results area due to UI considering it just a search.
+If you would like to see the actual replacement in the results area, add `--replace=` to the flags.

 ### Syncing results lines back to originating files
 It is possible to sync the text of the lines in the results area back to their originating files.